What is VPN on computer? 4 reasons why might you need one

-In an age where our PCs and laptops are indispensable tools for work, learning, and entertainment, understanding and equipping ourselves with basic security measures like a VPN is not just smart, it's essential.
+PCs and laptops are indispensable for modern life.
+Equipping them with basic security like a VPN is not just smart, it’s essential for work, learning, and entertainment.

 In this guide, you’ll discover:

-Don't leave your computer's security to chance.
-Let Safelyo walk you through everything you need to know to understand and utilize a VPN effectively on your PC or laptop - starting now!
+Don’t leave your computer’s security to chance.
+Let me walk you through everything you need to know to understand and utilize a VPN effectively on your PC or laptop!

 1. Understanding the basics